aws-samples/aws-enterprise-mlops-framework/mlops-multi-account-cdk/mlops-infra/README.md

 If you are using other sources like github or bitbucket for your repository, you will need to modify the connection to the appropriate repository as defined in [mlops_infra/pipeline_stack.py](mlops_infra/pipeline_stack.py).
 This can be done using AWS CodeStar but must be setup on the account.

-Make sure the pipelines also point to your targeted branch; by default the pipeline is linked to `main` branch events, this is defined in the [constants.py](mlops_infra/config/constants.py) file under `PIPELINE_BRANCH` variable.
+Make sure the pipelines also point to your targeted branch; by default the pipeline is linked to `main` branch events, this is defined in the [configs](../mlops-commons/mlops_commons/config/cdk-app.yml.bak).

-[accounts.json](mlops_infra/config/accounts.json) contains information about the target accounts you want to use for this repository CICD pipeline(s) and the target deployment accounts (DEV/PREPROD/PROD).

-[accounts.json](mlops_infra/config/accounts.json) is created as a list where each entry is a different set of DEV/PREPROD/PROD accounts.
+Account sets in [configs](../mlops-commons/mlops_commons/config/cdk-app.yml.bak) is created as a list where each entry is a different set of DEV/PREPROD/PROD accounts.
 By default we recommend starting with one entry of DEV/PREPROD/PROD accounts but this can be used to scale the infrastructure to several organizational units/teams.
 The repository will create one parallel CICD pipeline for each entry. (please ensure all new target accounts you add to the list are bootstrapped)

 The CICD pipeline will deploy all stacks and resources to the appropriate accounts.